An Artist's Perspective From Florence / Southampton’s Kevin Berlin tells a story from Italy

 Artist Kevin Berlin uses performance as a platform to open a conversation about important social issues.
 The performances are presented live at art fairs, galleries, and street settings.
 Recorded in short video/documentary format, they eventually find a global audience online.

-Kevin Berlin is an American artist best known for painting, sculpture, and performance.
+Kevin Berlin is an international artist best known for painting, sculpture, and performance.
 Berlin currently lives and works in Southampton, New York and Florence, Italy.
 Berlin, a Yale University Alumnus, studied at the Slade School of Fine Art and has appeared in The New York Times Magazine, Shanghai Daily, The Miami Herald, USA Today, MTV, Tokyo Television, BBC Radio and over 40 television stations.
 Berlin's works are found in collections including Kim Basinger, Luciano Pavarotti, Bill and Hillary Clinton, Quincy Jones, Buzz Aldrin, Barton G., HRH Princesse Antonella de Orleans-Bourbon, and Pieter & Marieke Sanders.

 Kevin Berlin with Michelangelo's David, Galleria dell'Accademia, Florence, Italy, 2018.